Residence Hall Policies

 - Where there is an indication of danger to life, health, and/or property.

-- A room search by a designated CUI staff member is possible but rare.
-For such a search to take occur, the conditions for room entry must exist and only staff members authorized by the Dean of Students may search a room.
+A room search by a designated CUI staff member –only staff members authorized by the Dean of Students may search a room– may occur if the conditions for room entry exist.
 Items that violate University or housing regulations may be confiscated.
-A room search by law enforcement officials must be accomplished through the use of a valid search warrant, or the student may sign a release (or give verbal permission) to allow the room to be searched by law enforcement.
+A room search by law enforcement officials must be conducted in accordance with all applicable laws.

 Resident students are accountable for any and all violations their guests may commit while visiting them.